Ex-Date | Pay Date | Amount | Change |

 - Dividends from The 3D Printing ETF are paid in US Dollar.

-- In The 3D Printing ETF, the United States, the United Kingdom and Switzerland are represented as the three largest countries.
+- In The 3D Printing ETF, the United States, the United Kingdom and Sweden are represented as the three largest countries.